- Ph.D. Applied Social Psychology, Brigham Young University, 2004

 Jenith has three exceptional children, and seven delightful grandchildren.
 She writes poetry and enjoys the outdoors, theater, great books, good music, and diverse cultures.

-- New Faculty - Faculty Development Series (FDS)
+- New Faculty - New Faculty Series (NFS)

 - Pre-CFS Faculty

 - Academic Administrators

 - and maintains the Faculty Center, Adjunct Faculty & Department Chair websites